clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 ---

 ## Jank: Jeaye Wilkerson
+Project Update: 26 August 2023
 Q2 2023 Funding Round: Report 2
-Published 26  August 2023

 The terms of this work were to research a new object model for jank, with the goal of optimizing allocations, while also making jank code faster across the board.
 This is my second and final report and I'm excited to share my results!

 Please note that I have a very detailed breakdown of my results, with several more graphs, here: https://jank-lang.org/blog/2023-08-26-object-model/